 Two rotatable 52mm lens filters.
 One contains a plate of 0.15-0.21mm thick V-1 grade natural Muscovite mica, lasercut to fit.
 The other contains a linear polarization sheet.
 Both are pressure fit with a threaded seal.
 This combination selectively modifies the appearance of reflections, pure white light, displays, etc. into a rainbow effect, leaving everything else normal with approximately 90% visible light transmission.
 Extremely fine control of color saturation and presence is possible; by rotating the polarizing axis the effect intensity can be varied or disabled, by rotating the mica the coloration and palette will change.
 The individual filters can be used separately or reversed for other diverse effects.

-Adapters are available to fit other lens sizes through an outside supplier: http://www.camera-filters.com/index.php?main_page=index&cPath=431
+Low-cost adapters are available to fit all lens sizes through an outside supplier!: http://www.camera-filters.com/index.php?main_page=index&cPath=431

 This is a part of a greater project making sunglasses with the same visual effects, trippy man!
 I wanted a way to share what it's like to wear the glasses and it turns out this is just as impressive and a rather versatile photography effect.
 I'm not making a whole lot of money off of this, but it'll help pay rent.
 I think you'll really like it!